University Appeals Board Questions & Answers

 What happens to those materials after the hearing?

-The Hearing Officer retains one set for the University’s official records; Academic Ombud Services retains one copy for five years.
+The Hearing Officer retains one set for the University’s official records; the Academic Ombud retains one copy for five years.
 All other copies remain in the hearing room and are destroyed immediately after the hearing.

 Are Appeals Board members from a variety of colleges and departments?